tonethar/IGME-330-Fall-2021/weekly/week-01A-notes.md

 ### "Web Frameworks"
-- How will web frameworks like [jQuery](https://jquery.com/), and especially [ReactJS](https://reactjs.org/), "age"?
+- How will web frameworks like [ReactJS](https://reactjs.org/), "age"?
 Probably not well!
   - in 10 years (or even 5), will a typical React app still run in a web browser?
     - *Probably NOT*
   - And if it didn't, how easy would it be to edit the JSX code (JSX=proprietary web components) and republish it?